schlattk/marketwatch/README.md

 **app to follow selected stocks and markets**

+This app uses iexcloud as the datasource with a public api key

 graphical illustration of price movements for selected stocks

 created with create-react-app and chart js as well as node server for database api